Abortion ruling prompts variety of reactions from states | Federal News Network

 Political control: Republicans hold supermajorities in the House and Senate and oppose access to abortion, as does the state’s Republican governor.

 What’s happened since Dobbs: The ruling triggered a ban on all abortions except in cases of reported rape or incest or to protect the mother’s life.
-It is to take effect 30 days after the Dobbs judgement is entered.
+It is to take effect Aug.
+25.

 What’s in effect: Current law allows abortions up to viability, around 24 weeks, with exceptions to protect the woman’s life or in case of nonviable fetuses.